baxishrey/apache-angular/README.md

 This is the front-end of a full stack application.
 The backend is an <a href="https://github.com/baxishrey/apache-dotnet-core-webapi">ASP.NET Core WebApi.</a> Please clone the backend to run the app properly.

+## Preparation

+After cloning the app, open a terminal in the directory containing `package.json`.
+Run `npm install`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.